mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 a stream of RTP packets.

 In a QUIC connection using the ALPN token defined in {{alpn}}, every DATAGRAM and every QUIC stream MUST start with a flow identifier.
-A peer MUST NOT send any data in a DATAGRAM or STREAM frame that is not associated with the flow identifier which started the DATAGRAM or stream.
+An endpoint MUST NOT send any data in a DATAGRAM or STREAM frame that is not associated with the flow identifier which started the DATAGRAM or stream.

 RTP packets of different RTP sessions MUST use distinct flow identifiers.
-If peers wish to send multiple types of media in a single RTP session, they can do so by following the guidance specified in {{?RFC8860}}.
+If endpoints wish to send multiple types of media in a single RTP session, they can do so by following the guidance specified in {{?RFC8860}}.

 A single RTP session can be associated with one or two flow identifiers.
 Thus,